gvgtw/effective-linux-default/README.md

 - default font to "Sans Regular" size 11
 - default monospace font to "Hack Regular" size 11

-In firefox, add FoxyProxy extension in the Extensions menu
+In firefox, add FoxyProxy and Wappalyzer extensions in the Extensions menu

 Change Background to kali-red-sticker.jpg